FelixHenninger/lab.js/docs/reference/data.rst

 .. js:class:: data.Store([options])

-  If a record of the generated data is required, a :js:class:`data.Store` object is passed to the component whose data should be captured.
-This component will commit its internal data to the store when it ends (unless instructed otherwise). :ref:`Flow control components <reference/flow/sequence>` automatically pass this setting on to their descendants (see :js:attr:`handMeDowns`).
+  If a record of the generated data is required, a :js:class:`data.Store` object is passed to the component whose data should be captured via the :js:attr:`datastore <options.datastore>` option.
+This component will then commit its internal data to the store when it ends (unless instructed otherwise). :ref:`Flow control components <reference/flow>` automatically pass this setting on to nested components (see :js:attr:`handMeDowns
+  <options.handMeDowns>`).

   Thus, the simplest possible way to use a data store is the following::

     // Create a new DataStore
-    var ds = new lab.data.Store()
+    const ds = new lab.data.Store()

-    var screen = new lab.html.Screen({
+    const screen = new lab.html.Screen({
       content: 'Some information to display',
       // DataStore to send data to
       datastore: ds,